Hailey Danz

 Hailey Danz (née: Danisewicz, born January 9, 1991) is an American paratriathlete.
-She won the silver medal in the women's PT2 event at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.
+She won the gold medal in the women's PTS2 event at the 2024 Summer Paralympics held in Paris, France.
+In 2016, she won the silver medal in the women's PT2 event at the Summer Paralympics held in Rio de Janeiro, Brazil.
 She also won the silver medal in the women's PTS2 event at the 2020 Summer Paralympics held in Tokyo, Japan.

+Personal life

+Danz attended Wauwatosa East High School in Wauwatosa, Wisconsin.
+She is openly gay.